By Wade Ellett, Let’s Move QC Outdoors Blogger

 A customer at work suggested I hit up McNeil; he swore by it, but warned me it doesn’t look like much at the entrance.

-When I pulled up with the pup, I understood what he meant.
+When I pulled up, I understood what he meant.
 As you start into this preserve, you’re essentially walking along a strip of grass between two fields.
 Don’t let that fool you though.
 After a quarter mile or so, the trail will turn into a nice little forest of cedars and other assorted trees.

 The whole preserve is only 58 acres, so it isn’t huge, but the trail loops through this little woodland interspersed with pockets of native prairie, making it feel larger than it is.

-Keep your eyes peeled for turkey, deer, and pheasant here because Inkling scared a few out of hiding during our hike!
+Keep your eyes peeled for turkey, deer, and pheasant here because we scared a few out of hiding during our hike!

 How to get there: When you head out to McNeil, you’ll find it 1.5 miles east and 1 mile north of Preston, IA, just off of 33rd Street.
 If you use Google Maps or other GPS units, it may lead you past the turn off to the quarry on 64.
 When you’re within a few miles just keep your eyes peeled for the brown signs, they’ll lead you right where you need to go!